 Software Requirement Specification (SRS) is nothing but detailed documentation that outlines the functional and non-functional requirements of the software application that is to be developed.
 The SRS is created on the basis of the agreement between the contractors and the customers.
 It also includes use cases to software system interactions.
+SRS must be in line with other essential documents such as system requirements specification.

 Table of Content